 Arum palaestinum is a herbaceous perennial plant that grows up to 10 inches (25 cm) tall.
 Dark green trowel-shaped foliage emerges from the tuber during the fall to form a nice clump of foliage that remains up during the winter.
 Flowers appear in the spring, by which time the plant is easily recognized by its dark purplish-black spadix enclosed by a reddish-brown spathe.

 USDA hardiness zone 7a to 9b: from 0 °F (−17.8 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Arums are quite easy to grow.
 The shade/part shade species need moist but free-draining soil.
 Their biggest threat comes from drought.
-However, most species are sun lovers and are grown on what is known as a "Mediterranean Cycle," which is a warm and dry summer and a cool and wet winter.
+However, most species are sun lovers and are grown on what is known as the "Mediterranean Cycle," which is a warm and dry summer and a cool and wet winter.
 The most important thing with this latter group is drainage.
 Drainage should be very sharp as they will not tolerate sitting in water at all.

 Feeding is a good idea with Arums, especially if they are in pots.
 Feed with a high nitrogen liquid feed once a fortnight.
 This will feed the leaves, which in turn will feed the tuber/rhizome.